VictoriaMetrics/VictoriaMetrics/README.md

   -search.maxUniqueTimeseries int
      The maximum number of unique time series, which can be scanned during every query.
 This allows protecting against heavy queries, which select unexpectedly high number of series.
 Zero means 'no limit'.
 See also -search.max* command-line flags at vmselect
   -smallMergeConcurrency int
-     The maximum number of CPU cores to use for small merges.
-Default value is used if set to 0 -snapshotAuthKey string
+     The maximum number of workers for background merges.
+See https://docs.victoriametrics.com/#storage .
+It isn't recommended tuning this flag in general case, since this may lead to uncontrolled increase in the number of parts and increased CPU usage during queries
+  -snapshotAuthKey string
      authKey, which must be passed in query string to /snapshot* pages -snapshotCreateTimeout duration